 1. Lead Plates

 These are the main components that store electrical energy.
-The battery contains multiple lead plates submerged in an electrolyte solution.
+Several lead plates are immersed in an electrolyte solution inside the battery.

 2. Electrolyte